Use this guide when you want to add personalization, analytics, screen tracking, and a preview panel

 tracking is opt-in.

-For the deeper event timing, threshold, consent-gating, and viewport-state details, see React Native SDK Interaction Tracking Mechanics.
+For the deeper event timing, visibility ratio, consent-gating, and viewport-state details, see React Native SDK Interaction Tracking Mechanics.

 Set a global default for all <OptimizedEntry /> components via trackEntryInteraction on the